Cariddi: Greek branch

-In Cephallonia the original head of the family was a marquis (10), a title given to him by the Venetian government.
+In Cephallonia the original head of the family was a marquis, a title given to him by the Venetian government.
 A Gianni Caridi (c.
 1510) had the nobility title 'Gabellator' given to him and his branch by the Doge of Venice 1552 (9).
 A Pantazi Caridi (1710–1781) became Regent of the Ionian Islands.

 From Cephallonia, a branch moved to Lefkada, Greece and another to Larnaca, Cyprus during the early 18th century.
 The head of this branch was Giovanni Caridi (born c.
 1640 in Cephallonia), with his two sons Christodulos (born c.
 1685) and Pietro (c.
 1690) who was a medical doctor (11).
 Christodulos had the nobility title 'Kaminaris' given to him while briefly living in Hungary.
 One of Christodulos's sons, Constadinos, became Bishop Athanasios of Nikomidea and subsequently a holy martyr of the Greek Orthodox Church.
 Pietro's son, Adronicos, was a Cypriot dragoman of the Imperial Majesty the Queen of Hungary.

 There are several descending lines of the Cyprus branch still living on the island including a line descending from Maria Caridi (c.
 1780-1870).
 She was married to Demetrios Pieridis, of the current Pieridis Museum and Cultural Foundation in Cyprus (11).

+Many members of the Greek branch still live in the Ionan islands, especially in Corfu (Kerkyra).